Colorado Big Game Draw 2023: How to Get Your Best Elk, Deer, and Antelope Tags

 Toprut

-Toprut is an online tool that allows hunters to research historic draw odds, harvest data and application trends in an easy to use and simple web interface.
-In addition, Toprut’s draw odds information is the best in the business and utilizes unpublished datasets and full draw simulations in order to provide the most accurate draw odds possible – especially when the complexity of point systems make the math difficult.
+Toprut is an online tool that allows hunters to research historic draw odds, harvest data, and application trends in an easy-to-use and simple web interface.
+In addition, Toprut’s draw odds information is the best in the business and utilizes unpublished datasets and full draw simulations to provide the most accurate draw odds possible—especially when the complexity of point systems makes the math difficult.

 The most accurate draw odds, harvest data, and application trends for hunters.